 - Allergies (eg. seafood, crustaceans, nuts): Seafood is served more often in Europe (especially in Spain), so it is important you advise us of your allergies or dislike of seafood.
 If you know you have anaphylaxis from exposure please advise us and discuss your treatment plan with your tour leader.

-If you are particular, it’s best to bring your preferred food with you.
-A fair bit is available from stores like Decathlon but it can be difficult to get to these stores at times.
+Some sport specific bars and gels are available from stores like Decathlon but it can be difficult to get to these stores at times.
 On our trips we will have some products available but please check with us before the trip.

 Our vehicles are equipped with TVs but commentary is not in English.